 In Poland, they believe if your house is dirty on Wigilia - Christmas Eve, it will remain this way for all next year.
 So get your scrubbing brushes out and get your house looking spick and span - and no harsh words either as everything that happens on Wigilia will impact on your year ahead!
 There are more great Polish Christmas traditions here.

 Now I had a hard enough time trying to explain this one to Miss 5, apparently up to this point her life I've failed to even mention who Jesus is (yeah my bad).

 So how do you reckon I went trying to explain a little gift an Aunty brought back from Catalonia "El Caganer" also known as "the fertiliser" or "the shitter"; A small defecating statue that's added to the nativity scene - apparently signals a good harvest for the year ahead.

 Or maybe it's due to the naughty kids in Holland being sent to Spain by Black Peter...

 Are there any Christmas Traditions you have struggled to explain or wish you knew the reason why?
 Let us know when you celebrate and what makes it special in your household!

 (PSSST?
 Got a multicultural family and unsure about how to handle religious celebrations in your household?
 We strongly advise you to check out the book This Messy Mobile Life - author Mariam goes into great detail to explain how you can weave in multiple cultures and traditions with your family.)

 From our family to yours, whether you are celebrating or not, have a joyous festive season, enjoy time with your loved ones

 Facts sourced from: visualisation.com; whychristmas.com; Santas.net; huffingtonpost.com; todayifoundout.com; thehistoryofchristmas.com.
-This post contains affiliate links that may earn us a small commission to keep this website funded as a free resource for international families.
+This post contains affiliate links that may earn us a small commission.
 You can see our full disclosure policy here.